Niacin controlled-release tabletsPronunciation

-Niacin controlled-release tablets is used for:
+Niacin controlled-release tablets are used for:

 Improving cholesterol levels and lowering very high serum triglyceride levels.
 It is also used to reduce the risk of a second heart attack or slow or treat hardening of the arteries in certain patients with high cholesterol.
-Niacin controlled-release tablets is used in combination with diet.
+Niacin controlled-release tablets are used in combination with diet.
 It may be used alone or with other medicines.
 It may also be used for other conditions as determined by your doctor.